 - You will not need to pack your own towels, pillows and so on.

-Game drive: khaki or ‘nature coloured’ trousers or shorts; khaki T-shirt, fleece or shirt; sandals or trainers; sunglasses; sun block; biodegradable insect repellent; hat or beanie; gloves; scarf or buff.
+Game drive: neutral clothing - think khaki or grey trousers or shorts with a similarly coloured t-shirt, fleece or shirt; comfortable trainers or sandals; sunglasses; sunblock of SPF 30 or more; biodegradable insect repellent; hat or beanie; gloves; scarf or buff.

-No matter the time of year, Africa is generally fairly warm from about mid-morning to-mid afternoon, even during winter at peak safari season.
-If you can, try to wash your hair after your morning game drive or nature walk as this will give you enough time to settle down in a sunny spot with a book, binoculars or your camera to edit photos while your hair dries in the sun.
+No matter the time of year, Africa is generally warm from mid-morning to mid-afternoon, even during winter in peak safari season.
+If you can, try to wash your hair after the morning game drive or nature walk as this will give you enough time to settle down in a sunny spot with a book, and binoculars on standby, while your hair dries in the sun.

 - Be gracious when staff offer to carry your bag, refill your water bottle or assist you into the vehicle.
 In Africa, offering assistance is a sign of respect and that you are liked; accepting it shows that you appreciate and acknowledge the courtesy being afforded you.
 Yes, we know you can ‘do it yourself’ but the staff want to make your time with them as pleasant as possible.

 - Dress modestly.
 This does not mean you have to be covered from head to toe but do cover everything from your lower thighs to your shoulders when you’re on a game drive or around camp.

 - After your swim, put on a wrap or clothes – it’s advised not to stroll around in your swimming costume due to the conservative nature of certain cultures.

 - It is considered good manners to greet the person and enquire how they are before you ask for something.
 Saying, ‘Good morning, Thabo, did you sleep well?
 Please could I have a cup of coffee?’ will endear you far more than, ‘Get me a cup of coffee’ or just ‘I want a coffee!’.